platformbuilds/mirador-core/docs/migration-guide.md

 ### Schema Architecture Overview

-Mirador-core uses Weaviate as its vector database backend for storing API entities like KPIDefinition, KPILayout, Dashboard, and UserPreferences.
+Mirador-core uses Weaviate as its vector database backend for storing API entities like KPIDefinition.
 The schema is defined in Go code and deployed automatically through the `EnsureSchema()` function.

 **Key Files:**
 - `internal/storage/weaviate/schema.go` - Schema class definitions